harisankard19/plant-disease-classifier-CNN/README.md

 # plant-disease-classifier-CNN

-Downloading the plantvillage-dataset from Kaggle is a great way to get hands-on with real image data, especially if you're learning computer vision or working on plant disease detection.
+the plantvillage-dataset is a great dataset to get hands-on with real image data, especially if you're learning computer vision or working on plant disease detection.
 It’s a clean, well-labeled dataset with thousands of leaf images from different plants, both healthy and diseased.
 When you explore the dataset, you’ll see class names like:

 Apple___Apple_scab